 SOFT TISSUE SARCOMA

-These are heterogeneous groups of sarcomas arising from mesenchymal cells of the body (other than the bone and cartilage).
+- These are heterogeneous groups of cancers arising from mesenchymal cells of the body (other than the bone and cartilage).

 - STS can develop from cells of mesenchymal origin such as fat, muscle, nerves, fibrous tissues, blood vessels.